jake-yukich/ferroflow/README.md

 # FerroFlow

-A deep learning framework powered by Metal GPU acceleration, written in Rust, to explore ML nuts and bolts while leveraging my Apple Silicon chip. *Work in progress.*
+A deep learning framework powered by Metal GPU acceleration, written in Rust and Metal, to explore ML nuts and bolts while leveraging my Apple Silicon chip. *Work in progress.*

 ## Features